NixOS/nix.dev/source/tutorials/nix-language.md

 - *dynamically typed*

-  Type errors are only detected when operations are actually evaluated.[^2]
+  Type errors are only detected when expressions are actually evaluated.[^2]

 - *purpose-built*